Skip to content

 And because being a Highly Sensitive Person makes you highly intuitive and perceptive, one meeting is enough to help you decide.

 Ensure the atmosphere is supportive, non-judgmental, and inclusive.
 And look for a group that fosters open communication and encourages active participation.
-You never want to be part of an HSP community that doesn’t align with your values.

 5. Consider the Facilitator’s Expertise or Values

 If you gauge the group dynamics and find that you like the feel of the group, consider assessing the facilitator’s expertise and qualifications.
-This is necessary if you’re joining a group that offers insight into health issues such as Anxiety and Depression.

-And, as we said, this isn’t always necessary.
 Some HSP support groups exist solely to provide a safe space for people to interact, vent, and express themselves.
 Such groups do not require the facilitator to be an expert; they only need someone who shares your values.

 6. Think about the Group Size

 Because HSPs find discomfort in a crowd, a large community may sound like the worst idea.
 But Highly Sensitive People have other traits that make them different.
-So you don’t have to stick to a smaller and more intimate group if that’s not your style.

 Consider your preferences when it comes to group size.
 Do you prefer a smaller HSP support group or a larger HSP community?
 Both options have their advantages.